How to Lower Your Chance of Dementia and Maintain Brain Health in 24/25

 Dementia refers to cognitive decline and various causes such as Alzheimer’s disease, vascular dementia, and mixed dementia.
-It affects brain function, including cognition, memory, and social behavior.
-Dementia is not a normal part of aging and can have different symptoms depending on the brain area affected.
+It affects brain function, including cognition, memory, and social behaviour.
+Dementia is not a normal part of ageing and can have different symptoms depending on the brain area affected.

 Dementia